preciofishbone/OmniaDocsG2/blocks/document-rollup/document-rollup-implementation/index.rst

 Document Rollup implementation example
 ==============================================

-Here you will examples (only one for now) on how the Document Rollup block can be used.
+Here you will find examples (only one for now) on how the Document Rollup block can be used.

 **This page is being updated.
 Will be finished soon.**